annenkov/stratego-sll/readme.rst

 Cons
 ~~~~

 Dynamic typing.
-This is significant for writing big programs.
+Some times I felt that some typing discipline would be helpful.
 But here we have some interesting alternatives:

 * `Kiama (Scala library) <http://code.google.com/p/kiama/>`_